alkotras42/pupitch-server/README.md

 ## Technologies used
 - NestJS as a framework
 - PrismaDB as a ORM
-- Redis for cache database
+- Redis for session storage
 - PostgresQL for database
 - GraphQL as a query language
 - Docker for containerization
 - TOTP for 2FA
+- CRON for scheduled tasks

 ## Installation